Overworking is a sneaky form of buffering.

 We all see the pitfalls of overeating and overdrinking.
 Overeating contributes to obesity.
 Overdrinking contributes to alcoholism.

 Even overshopping contributes to hoarding and debt.
-Too much Facebook or social media contributes to less time to do things you love.
+Too much Facebook or social media contributes to less time to do things you love or need to be getting done.

 But overworking is sneaky because there are a lot more "rewards" tied to overworking.